 Part of the joy of this tutorial is the opportunity it offers to step away from the computer and get your hands dirty; you’ll hone your kills at blending digital and traditional media, as well as having fun.

-On the CD is an image of a nebula, a custom brush created by Shields, and a background texture.
+You can download an image of a nebula, a custom brush created by Shields, and a background texture

 To make your own custom Photoshop brushes, you will need to find yourself some old paintbrushes – the older, the better.
 Also, you’ll need some ink or black paint, a small amount of water, and some plain white paper to make your marks on.